shanthakumar21/Data-Engineer-Test-for-Fetch---Shanthakumar-Sivakumar/README.md

 <h3>Notes</h3>

 ->Ensure the Kafka consumer starts before the Flask server to allow data to be available when the server starts.
 The wait time is set to 50s for now.
-Update it in main function of the server.py file.
+Update it in main function of the server.py file if needed!

 ->The project is configured to restart the consumer on failure up to 10 times.